Test-taker identification requirements

 - Government-issued military or national identification card

-- College Board’s Student ID Form, which is available from your school counselor and must be prepared by the school you currently attend
+- SAT Student ID Form (must be prepared by the school you currently attend or a notary, if homeschooled)

 The following documents are not acceptable ID under any circumstances:

-- Any document that appears tampered with or altered
+- Any document that appears tampered with or digitally altered

 - Credit or debit card of any kind, even one with a photograph